 In 1993 a healthier Blue Lovett wooed Alston back and added David Tyson (brother of the Temptations' Ron Tyson) and Troy May to form a more familiar version of the Manhattans (often billed as "The Manhattans Featuring Gerald Alston and Blue Lovett"), in time for the group's 30th anniversary.
-That group has toured extensively in multi-group Soul music shows over the past two decades and recorded a very good "Live in South Africa" album in 2000.
+That version of the act toured extensively in multi-group Soul music shows and recorded a very good "Live in South Africa" album in 2000.
 The group found some of its most loyal fans in South Africa, where much of their public appearances were broadcast on national television.

 The Alston-Lovett version of the group, along with and producer Ted Perlman (former musical director for Stephanie Mills), gave soul music fans a wonderful surprise in 2002 with the studio album Even Now.
 Perlman brought a great batch of new material and some top-drawer backing musicians to the disc, including Billy Preston, Gerald Albright and Chicago's horn section.
 Even Now was well worth the long wait for Manhattans fans, and was highlighted by the beautiful "Nites Like This," a smooth jazz cut that was one of the year's best singles, and the stirring ballad "Turn Out the Stars," which became the group's biggest hit in nearly two decades.

 In 2008 they returned with the beautiful Al Johnson ballad "Men Cry Too," which was originally recorded in the Even Now sessions, as part of a reissued, expanded version of Even Now titled Men Cry Too.
 It was a memorable addition to an already strong album and made the reissue a must-find for the group's sizeable fanbase.
 In February, 2014, the Manhattans were featured on the TV One biography show, Unsung.
 Sadly, in December of 2014, both Blue Lovett and Sonny Bivins died, and original member Kenny "Wally" Kelly soon after, leaving Gerald Alston as the lone surviving member of the most popular version of The Manhattans.
 He continues to perform with a reconstituted version of the group to this day.